-Blend this fourth skill of rapid reading through the NT & OT…
+Blend this THIRD skill of rapid reading through the NT & OT…

 …into what I see as the “main course” for engaging God’s Love-Letter on our journey.

 - Repeatedly read one chapter in the Bible every day for an entire week plus

 - rapidly read the entire book once and

 - rapidly read one chapter once in a solid Christian book each week to look topically at key, foundational concepts from spiritual masters.